 Avoid any political rallies, protests or demonstrations – and be alert at large public gatherings – as they could become violent.
 See Safety and security

-The rainy season is May to October when flooding may occur.
+The rainy season is from May to October.
+Flooding may occur.
 Roads may be blocked due to flood waters.
 Monitor weather forecasts and plan accordingly.
-Follow the instructions of local authorities.
+Follow local authorities' instructions.
 See Natural disasters

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

 You need a visa to enter Ghana.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact an Embassy or

 You must have a valid yellow fever vaccination.
 Some airlines may require you to present a valid yellow fever vaccination certificate before they will let you board flights leaving Ghana.
 See Health

 Yellow fever factsheet for information on re-entry to Australia following exposure to yellow fever.
 Check the yellow fever entry requirements for all countries you intend to enter or transit by contacting their

 foreign missions in Australia.